 But this is a unique business with challenges of its own, and one of the challenges that stands out for upcoming designers is ostensibly that of pricing the product for the market.
 “People expect prices that they see in shops and it’s not the same thing.
 Most retail shops use machine knitted products and I hand make everything stitch by stitch and that requires patience and effort.
 You get back pain after crocheting for a long time, so it’s not easy to do mass production.”

 In spite of the hard work and the back pain that accompanies the crocheting and the long hours spent on weaving the yarn in her own hands, there is the satisfaction that the designer derives from her final product.
 In order to keep up the good work and to continue producing beautiful designs for her clients, Shikombiso says she gets inspiration from the love of her son.

-My son, Maxelo is my inspiration, every time I think of quitting, I realise that I’m not only doing it for myself, but I also want to create a legacy and a platform for my son where he can learn about business because in the times that we live in now, one cannot just depend on employment and I think it’s a responsibility of a parent to provide a good foundation for they’re children.
+My son, Maxelo, is my inspiration, every time I think of quitting, I realise that I’m not only doing it for myself, but I also want to create a legacy and a platform for my son where he can learn about business because in the times that we live in now, one cannot just depend on employment and I think it’s the responsibility of a parent to provide a good foundation for their children.